 Swiss Meringue Buttercream

-The ingredients are only butter, sugar, vanilla and egg whites.
-Use good quality and/or your favorite butter, cane sugar or white sugar, and true vanilla extract.
+Swiss Meringue Buttercream is made by dissolving sugar into heated egg whites, whipping it into a stiff meringue, then whipping butter and vanilla into the meringue.
+Use good quality or your favorite butter, cane sugar or white sugar, and true vanilla extract.
 If you’re skeptical about using eggs, simply use the pasteurized variety found in the grocery store.

 The buttercream has a creamy, satiny finish that is easy to frost and pipe.
-The recipe is enough to frost a double later 8” cake and 12 to 18 cupcakes, with some left over for decoration.
+The recipe is enough to frost a double later 8” cake and 12 to 18 cupcakes, with some left over for decorating

 Swiss Meringue Buttercream